parallaxinc/spinsim/README.md

 Spinsim 0.98

-This version of spinsim supports most of the opcodes in the P2 v32a instruction set.
+This version of spinsim supports most of the opcodes in the P2 v32b instruction set.
 The opcodes that are not supported are as follows:

-  xzero   xinit   xcont   clkset  setdacs setxfrq getxcos getxsin setbrk  setcy   setci   setcq   setcfrq setcmod getrnd  xoro32 skip    skipf   execf
+  xzero   xinit   xcont   hubset  setdacs setxfrq getxacc getbrk cogbrk  brk     setcy   setci   setcq   setcfrq setcmod getrnd xoro32  skip    skipf   execf

 skip, skipf and execf have been partially implemented, but do not handle jumps or interrupts correctly.